coveo/plasma/packages/website/docs/RadioSelectConnected.md

 -   The most commonly selected option when you want to help expedite the task.
     If preselecting a default option increases the risk of irreversible changes or security issues, always use the least risky option as the default.

-When the user must easily revert to the default option, for instance when testing configurations, add “(recommended)” or “(default)” to the appropriate option label.
+When the user needs to be able to easily revert to the default option, for instance when testing configurations, add “(recommended)” or “(default)” to the appropriate option label.

 If the choice is optional, add a neutral option (e.g., "None") so the user can explicitly choose to not select any option.